fkoulen/pacman-themed-iot-cuckoo-clock/docs/journal.md

 # Week 5

+### Thursday (5th of October)

+* Listened to Wilko's course, Business and Trends
+* Helped two peer students with their REST API
+* Figured out how to fix the button that is connected to GPIO 0.
+I had to connect the VVC to the button through the 10k resistor and then connect the button to ground.
+GPIO 0 Is always pulled high, so when the button is pressed, it will pull the pin low.
+This is called a pull-down resistor.
+* Created endpoint for latest measurement
+* Retrieved latest measurement from API in front-end
+* Displayed the latest measurement on the site
+* Fixed bug where "appointment" was not pluralized correctly
+* Adjust READ_APPOINTMENTS query to only return appointments that are in the future
+* Configure the web application to work with UTC.
+I have chosen for the dates in the database to be stored in UTC because this is the standard.
+So I had to update the web application to work with UTC as well.
+I have done this by using the moment.js library which makes it easy to work with dates and times.
+* Added a config file to the web application.

 ### Wednesday (4th of October)

 Today I continued working on the Fritzing diagram.
 I was trying to look at how I could improve the wiring.
 Once I tried